 Viral rashes may be accompanied by any of the following symptoms:

 Sometimes a more serious infection can look like a viral rash in the first few days of the illness.
 This is why it is important to watch for the warning signs listed below.

 The following will help you care for your child at home:

 Fluids.
-Fever increases water loss from the body.
-For infants under 1 year old, continue regular feedings (formula or breast).
+Fever and rashes both increase water loss from the body.
+For babies under 1 year old, continue regular feedings (formula or breast).
 Between feedings give oral rehydration solution (ORS).
 You can get ORS at most grocery and drug stores without a prescription.
-For children over 1 year old, give plenty of fluids like water, juice, gelatin water, lemon-lime soda, ginger-ale, lemonade, or popsicles.
+For children over 1 year old, give plenty of fluids such as water, juice, gelatin water, lemon-lime soda, ginger-ale, lemonade, or popsicles.